 - Any pending charges

-- Convictions/deferred adjudications involving crimes against persons (Physical or sexual abuse, neglect, assault, murder, etc.)
+- Convictions or deferred adjudications involving crimes against persons, such as physical or sexual abuse, neglect, assault or murder

-- Convictions related to moral turpitude (prostitution, public lewdness/exposure, etc.)
+- Convictions related to moral turpitude, such as prostitution, public lewdness or indecent exposure

-- Convictions/deferred adjudications related to the sale, possession, distribution, or transfer of narcotics or controlled substances
+- Convictions or deferred adjudications related to the sale, possession, distribution or transfer of narcotics or controlled substances

 - Registered sex offenders

 Any student with a flagged criminal background check that has been declined by the clinical location will be contacted by a Wake Tech staff member.

 The urine sample for a drug test must be submitted before your class goes to clinical.
 Please note the clinical dates for your class when you register.
 Any student with a positive drug test will be contacted by CastleBranch.